Goldm3210/CSL2020_FINAl_Project_FALL_2025/README.md

 # CSL2020_FINAl_Project_FALL_2025

-# 🧩 Maze Solver & Generator
+# 🧩 Maze Solver & Generator using multiple algorithms!

 A complete C++ implementation of maze generation and solving algorithms.
 Perfect for learning about pathfinding, algorithms, and C++ programming!